devcurmudgeon/sandboxlib/README.rst

 'sandboxlib' linux_user_chroot backend.
 Hopefully Morph will adopt the 'sandboxlib' library in future.

-YBD
+ybd
 ~~~

-The YBD_ build tool (from Baserock_) `triggered the creation of the
+The ybd_ build tool (from Baserock_) `triggered the creation of the
 'sandboxlib' library <https://github.com/devcurmudgeon/ybd/issues/32>`_.

 License
 -------

-License is GPLv2 but other licensing can be considered on request
+License is GPLv2 but other licensing can be considered on request.

 Most of the copyright is currently Codethink but don't let that put you off.
 There's no intent to keep this as a Codethink-only project, nor will there be